How to Troubleshoot Hayward Variable Speed Pumps

 If you’re the DIY type, and you’re confident in making variable speed pool pump repairs on your own, just remember: SAFETY FIRST!
 Before attempting to disassemble or repair the pump on your own, always flip the breaker switch so you turn off power to the pump.
 This will prevent serious injury and/or the risk of pump damage.

 NOTE: For problems involving electrical or voltage issues, you may want to hire a licensed electrician or pool professional to help troubleshoot and your pump.
-In fact, for most warranty repairs, Hayward requires that you go through an authorized Hayward service center.
+For warranty repairs, refer to the manufacturer's guidelines.

 Motor Will Not Start